LlamaFlowJs/LlamaFlowJs/examples/README.md

-# LlamaFlow Examples
+# llamaflowjs Examples

-Before running any of the code examples, make sure you have basic knowledge of the [LlamaFlow](https://ts.llamaflow.ai/).
+Before running any of the code examples, make sure you have basic knowledge of the [llamaflowjs](https://llamaflowjs.ai/).

 ## Usage